bradgrantham/gpt-4-6502/README.md

 uint8_t MEMORY[]={0, 1, 2, 240, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 4, 2, 1}, A=16, X=3, N=0, Z=0; uint16_t PC=1609;
 ```

-And the reference results from my hand-written Python are:
+And the reference results from my Python version are:

 ```
     DESC: AND 16; 2 bytes; load memory from memory location 16 and bitwise-AND into accumulator